WICG/canvas-color-space/CanvasColorSpaceProposal.md

 * Should we support custom color spaces based on ICC profiles?
 Would offer ultimate flexibility.
 Would be hard to make implementations as efficient as built-in color spaces, in particular for implement linearPixelMath for profiles that have arbitrary transfer curves.

+* Should float16 pixelFormat allow alpha values outside [0,1] range at any stage of the pipeline?
+What would they mean?

 ## Proposal History

 This propsal was originally incubated in the WHATWG github issue tracker and incorporates feedback that was provided in the following thread: https://github.com/whatwg/html/issues/299